Day Two: Downtown and Brooklyn

 8:30 a.m.: Grab some grub at the Greenmarket.
 Start with breakfast at Union Square’s Coffee Shop, a 23-hour-a-day joint known for its Brazilian-meets-diner fare and slightly aloof model-waiters.
 If you’re here on a Monday, Wednesday, Friday, or Saturday, do a post-meal loop around the Union Square Greenmarket, where even the city’s best chefs go to load up on locally grown produce.

 9:15 a.m.: Pay a visit to America’s leading lady.
 Take the 4 or 5 train down to Battery Park to catch the 10 a.m.
-Statue Cruises ferry to the Statue of Liberty and Ellis Island.
+Statue Cruises ferry to the Statue of Liberty.
 (Tickets can be purchased in advance at Statuecruises.com.)
-You’ll dock at Liberty Island fifteen minutes later.
+You’ll dock at Liberty Island 23 minutes later.
 Access to the lobby, museum, and pedestal observation deck is by pass only; these can be reserved ahead of time at Statuereservations.com or by calling 877-523-9849.
-Free, ranger-guided tours of the grounds are on a first-come, first-served basis, and self-guided audio tours can be picked up for $8.
+(Note: While the ferry normally also takes visitors to Ellis Island, it is currently closed for repairs following Hurricane Sandy.)

-12:30 p.m.: Pay your respects at a living memorial.
-Walk up Trinity Place to the former World Trade Center site to visit the 9/11 Memorial (Be sure to reserve visitor passes ahead of time at 911memorial.org).
+Noon: Pay your respects at a living memorial.
+Walk up Trinity Place to the former World Trade Center site to visit the 9/11 Memorial (Be sure to reserve visitor passes ahead of time at 911memorial.org.)
 Then cross the street to St. Paul’s Chapel.
 An informal 9/11 memorial has sprung up on the altar at the tiny, eighteenth-century church, which fed and sheltered rescue workers in the days following the terrorist attacks.

 1 p.m.: Cross the East River for lunch.
 Hop on the A or C subway and take it to High Street in Brooklyn, walking west toward the river, and grab lunch at Grimaldi's Pizzeria—arguably one of New York’s best pies.
 (It’s cash only, though there is an ATM on site.)
 Afterward, amble a block toward the water to Fulton Ferry Landing, site of George Washington’s famous retreat during the Battle of Brooklyn.
 Indulge your sweet tooth at Brooklyn Ice Cream Factory, located in a red-and-white twenties fireboat house, where the dark-chocolate hot fudge is crafted by Karen McGrath, pastry chef at top-rated River Café next door.
 Then double-back up the street to the pedestrian entrance to the Brooklyn Bridge, and walk back across the river, enjoying sweeping views of the city skyline.